neuromation/platform-benchmark/Template.md

 If so, should we use our image instead of `tensorflow/tensorflow`?
 * We can add SSH support in Docker; then we'll need to run a develop job and port-forward it.
+* How to add setup.py?
+What does it normally include?